Frequently Asked Questions

 What ages can come to Camp STEAM?

-Of course – please find the Camp Guide here.
+Of course – please select the camp guide for your province:

 What is your policy for special needs children?